The Zero Waste Bathroom Cabinet

 As with many ‘developments’ over the years, the environmental impact was not high on the agenda at the time of inception.
 Luckily for us, not only do we now have the knowledge but we also have plenty of sustainable sanitary options.
 These cloth sanitary pads are one of our best sellers.
 Once thought to be the domain of hippy types with dubious hygiene practices, cloth sanitary pads are now favoured by smart CEO’s, sassy school teachers and eco conscious mums around the world.
 Plastic free, bleach free and sustainable.
 Kind to you and kind to the world!

-Pit Putty - If this one hasn’t found its way into your life yet, you are really missing out.
+Sugarloaf Botanics All Natural Deodorant - If this one hasn’t found its way into your life yet, you are really missing out.
 Tried and tested, this really works!
-100% natural, vegan, made in Ireland and completely eco-friendly.
-Check out the science behind why it works here.
+100% natural, vegan, made at the foot of the Sugarloaf and completely eco-friendly.
+Click here to learn more

 One of the easiest swaps for our house has been our toothbrushes.
 Bamboo brushes are now widely available for all the family.
 If you’ve tried one in the past and didn’t like it, do try again, they have upped their game since becoming mainstream.
 Choose different colours for each member of the family for less bathroom drama!
 Once you’re done with them, use them to label seeds, clean the bathroom grout or scrub mucky runners.